 - Weight increases when total intake: total consumption of reasonable training, diet, and rest make the weight gain more muscle.
 If the intake is only large, the weight gain is basically fat.

 - The total intake and total consumption are basically the same, so the weight will basically not change

 - Weight loss and fat reduction when total intake: total consumption is actually used to create a calorie gap, allowing fat decomposition to provide energy to make up for this gap.
-Except for obese people who lose weight, after many lean people gain muscle and reach their ideal weight, they have to go through a fat loss period if they want eight-pack abs.
-Is it better to eat less or not to eat? ?
+Except for obese people who lose weight, after many lean people gain muscle and reach their ideal weight, they have to go through a fat-loss period if they want eight-pack abs.
+Is it better to eat less or not to eat??
 Although this creates a large calorie gap, long-term hungry is harmful to the stomach and intestines.
 Secondly, it consumes protein (the main component of muscle ).
-The decrease in muscle content leads to a decrease in basal metabolic rate, which makes it easy to accumulate fat and regain the weight.
+The decrease in muscle content leads to a decrease in basal metabolic rate, which makes it easy to accumulate fat and regain weight.
 Without sufficient energy supply, even work and normal life cannot be completed, let alone exercise.
 In the end, my confidence was also hit, and I had no hope of reducing fat.

 How do be full and consume fewer calories?